Our Journey So Far

 Tennessee Tech 2022

 Sal(vage) has been our trustworthy car for over 3 years now and got its name for a reason.
-Our previous car, Leo, was retired due to the new SAE 4-wheel-drive requirements and many of its parts were used on Sal to reduce costs.
-Sal is the teams first 4WD vehicle and has been the leading cause of our recent innovations that include: a carbon fiber driveshaft, a CNC aluminum knuckle, manual milled aluminum u-joints and our inspiration for our upcoming 2025 car.
-While Sal is our largest and heaviest car in many years, it brought us up in competition ranking.
-The first year Sal ran at competition, our team placed 24th due to our 4WD and our robustness to survive the competition obstacles.
-In the 2023-2024 season Sal received a nose job to improve our steering radius and increase the durability of our mounting points.
+Our previous car, Leo, was retired due to the new SAE 4-wheel-drive requirements, and many of its parts were used on Sal to reduce costs.
+Sal is the team’s first 4WD vehicle and has been the leading cause of our recent innovations that include: a carbon fiber driveshaft, a CNC aluminum knuckle, manual milled aluminum u-joints, and our inspiration for our upcoming 2025 car.
+While Sal is our largest and heaviest car in many years, it brought us up in the competition ranking.
+The first year Sal ran a competition, our team placed 24th due to our 4WD and our robustness to survive the competition obstacles.
+In the 2023-2024 season, Sal received a nose job to improve our steering radius and increase the durability of our mounting points.
 While we love Sal and have learned so much, it is time for retirement.

 2020-2021: Leo